 As Scholar-in-Residence at the Old Stone House, I am developing fun new and inclusive forms of commemorating the Battle of Brooklyn, the first and largest battle of the American War for Independence.
 The Battle is important history as well as a metaphor for the ongoing fight for life, liberty and and the pursuit of happiness for all Brooklynites.
 As part of this work, I have revived a play written by a Brooklynite loyal to the British in 1776 mocking the American Revolution.

 Fighting Chinese Exclusion in Greenwich Village, 1880-1905

 As a Visiting Scholar at the Asian/ Pacific/ American Institute at NYU, I researched how Chinese American activists in New York City in the late 19th century allied themselves with sympathetic churches to combat discriminatory policies.
 Watch an excerpt of a walking tour of Greenwich Village I gave based on some of my findings.

 Benevolent Empire: Evangelical Politics in the Early Republic, 1790-1840

-For this book, based on my dissertation, I analyze the evangelical organizing of the Second Great Awakening as a political movement to show how many Americans in the Early Republic advocated their policy goals in explicitly religious terms.
-Doing so reveals how debates over how the “separation” of church and state should work were inextricably tied to conflicts over taxation, regulation, education, and most importantly: slavery.
-I argue that the religious aspects of these early policy battles were far more important than most historians recognize and they established the core elements of American political culture that remain with us today.
+For this book-in-progress, based on my dissertation, I analyze the evangelical organizing of the Second Great Awakening as a political movement to show how many Americans in the Early Republic advocated their policy goals in explicitly religious terms.
+Doing so reveals how debates over separating church and state were inextricably tied to conflicts over taxation, regulation, education, and most importantly: slavery.
+These early policy battles were far more important than most historians recognize and they established the core American political culture still with us today.